archie1020/SAS_program/README.md

 # SAS_program

+SAS scripts for alinical trials applications including generating SDTM domains, ADaM datasets, and Define.xml files.
+Data information:

+1. For Preprocess programs:
+The majority of dataset in a clinical trails application would contains demographic data, adverse event data , doing data, pain score data and labs data, Those data are all raw data, So we do have sas files to deal with these dataset.
+Therefore these dm.sas, ae.sas, ds.sas, pn.sas and lab.sas are generated for them.

+2. For 'Define. xml' program:
+We need use the macro e.g(%male-define) to generate parts of the define.xml file for the SDTM and ADaM, which can be further concatenated into the define.xml file.

+3. For SDTM programs:

+a） "make_empty_dataset.sas": contains a macro "%make_empty_dataset" to generate an empty domain dataset according to the variable list specified in the metadata file "SDTM_METADATA.xlsx".
+b) "make_sdtm_dy2.sas": contains a macro "%make_sdtm_dy2" to generate study day for date variables.
+c) "make_sort_order.sas": contains a macro "%make_sort_order" to generate a macro variable which contains the keys for ranking a SDTM dataset.
+d) "sdtm_dm.sas": generates the SDTM DM and SUPPDM domain datasets from "dm.sas" and "ds.sas" outputs.
+e) "sdtm_ae.sas": generates the SDTM AE domain dataset from "sdtm_dm.sas" and "ae.sas" outputs.
+f) "sdtm_EX.sas": generates the SDTM EX domain dataset from "sdtm_dm.sas" and "ds.sas" outputs.
+g) "sdtm_lb.sas": generates the SDTM LB domain dataset from "sdtm_dm.sas" and "lb.sas" outputs.
+h) "sdtm_xp.sas": generates the SDTM XP domain dataset from "sdtm_dm.sas" and "pn.sas" outputs.

+4. For ADam programs：
+a) "setup.sas": contains library and format settings.
+b) "cfb.sas": contains a macro "%cfb" to generate baseline values and change from the baseline.
+c) "dtc2dt.sas": contains a macro "%dtc2dt" to convert character date to numeric date.
+d) "mergesupp.sas": contains a macro "%mergesupp" to merge supplemental qualifiers into the parent SDTM domain.
+e) "adam_adsl.sas": generates the ADaM ADSL domain dataset from "sdtm_dm.sas" and "sdtm_xp.sas" outputs.
+f) "adam_adae.sas": generates the ADaM ADAE domain dataset from "adam_adsl.sas" and "sdtm_ae.sas" outputs.
+g) "adam_adef.sas": generates the ADaM ADEF domain dataset from "adam_adsl.sas" and "sdtm_xp.sas" outputs.
+h) "adam_adtte.sas": generates the ADaM ADTTE domain dataset from "adam_adsl.sas", "adam_adae.sas" and "adam_adef.sas" outputs.

 The difference between using Graphical User Interface (GUI) and Conventinal programming for SDTM mapping, preforming CDISC Compliance checks.

 Introduction: